Transformational Nutrition Break Down: Psychology (Part 2)

 However, the good news is that humans can override this tendency by intentionally choosing to be positive and using their natural strengths to shift any neurological patterns over time.

-As a Health Coach, you have the unique and amazing opportunity to help your clients leverage what is complete within them and finally overcome what is broken.
+As a coach, you have the unique and amazing opportunity to help your clients leverage what is complete within them and finally overcome what is broken.
 You can do this by introducing stress reduction techniques.

 Here are some examples: